BalajSaleem/Car-Classifier-AI/README.md

 # Car-Classifier-AI
-An AI model that used KNeighbors Algorithm to predict what class an unknown car would belong to.
+An AI model that uses KNeighbors Algorithm to predict what class an unknown car would belong to.